ManonLef/memory-card/src/notes and resources/notes.md

 - [x] research API to use
 - [x] shuffle cards on first render as well
 - [ ] add functionality to wait before image is loaded before displaying it, or optimizing it some other way.
+  - tip from Mal ReactiFlux: resize locally, image resizing tool eg sharp, write a script to resize all the files in a folder or something
 - [ ] make button standalone component with function passed as prop (which could also be something else not starting new game)